Oncorporation/filesystem_server/README.md

    - Use this to verify your configuration before using other tools

 2. `list_directory(directory)` - Lists files and subdirectories in a given directory
+   - Returns a list of file and directory names on success
+   - Returns `["error", "error_message"]` if an error occurs (access denied, directory not found, etc.)
+   - No exceptions are raised - all errors are returned as part of the result list

 3. `read_file(file_path)` - Reads the content of a specified file